Techtonica/curriculum/javascript-1/lesson-plan.md

 - "Debugging" lesson

 ### Motivation
 JavaScript is used on the frontend of almost every website.
 It's also a widely-used scripting language that be used on the backend as well.
-The JavaScript lessons set a solid foundation in JavaScript basics so we can use the language in more robuts ways in later lessons.
+The JavaScript lessons set a solid foundation in JavaScript basics so we can use the language in more robust ways in later lessons.

 ### Objective

-**Students will be able to** do something that we'll list here:
+**Students will be able to**
 - Create descriptive variable names
 - Store numbers and strings in variables
 - Perform math operations on numbers